Essential Elements of a Magazine Business Plan

 to concentrate on the people who are most likely to help you.
 If you aren't

 careful, you can waste lots of time chasing the wrong people.
+Read the chapter in my startups book for details about raising money.
+Also read my article Who Funds Startups.

 Sample Business Plans

-We create and edit publishing business plans every month,
+I create and edit publishing business plans every month,

-Our publishing buiness
+My publishing buiness

 plan kit includes tips for writing your own plan and analyzing